 Here we’ve curated some of our top recipes for grilling lobsters.

-Rhonda Atkins, aka, the Kitchen Witch, grilled some of our gi-gormous lobster tails with tequila lime butter.
-Tails were split and cooked on medium heat.
+Rhonda Atkins, aka, the Kitchen Witch, grilled some of our gi-normous lobster tails with tequila lime butter.
+Her tails were split and cooked on medium heat.

 Food stylist and chef, Jeff Parker, grilled our tails West Coast style with drawn butter, citrus zest, lime juice.
 In Rosarito Beach, Baja California, lobster is split in half.
-Jeff, however, prepared the tails piggyback style.
-And unlike New England lobster, he served our tails with lime wedges.
-Checkout the recipe for Grilled Lobster Tails with Baja butter.
+Jeff, however, prepared the tails piggyback style and unlike New England lobster, served our tails with lime wedges.
+Check out the recipe for Grilled Lobster Tails with Baja butter.

 You want the meat to turn completely opaque and for the shell to transform into a bright orange-red color.
 This is the part where you do NOT leave the grill.
 No matter what.

-If you love lobster tails, and you love to grill lobster be sure to take a look at our one of a kind BBQ lobster tails.
+If you love lobster tails, and you love barbeque, be sure to take a look at our one-of-a-kind BBQ lobster tails.
 What’s so special about these lobster tails?